metacpan/metacpan-puppet/modules/timezone/README.md

 # Puppet Timezone Module #

 A very basic Puppet module to set the timezone properly.
-Works on RHEL/CentOS, SUSE, Debian, Ubuntu and Gentoo.
+Works on RHEL/CentOS, Amazon Linux, SUSE, Debian, Ubuntu and Gentoo.

 Requires >= Puppet 3.2.0 on Debian and Ubuntu because of a Puppet bug and the way timezone files have been laid out on disk.